 Who Is the Ideal Student for This Program?

-The online Graduate Certificate (GC) in INTM curriculum retains the key concepts and approaches defined in the GW INTM MSHS.
-The Graduate Certificate in INTM requires the successful completion of 21 credit hours.
-Graduates are equipped to embrace the changing demands and innovations of the healthcare landscape.
+The online Graduate Certificate in Integrative Medicine curriculum retains the key concepts and approaches defined in the MSHS in Integrative Medicine program.
+Through 21-credit hours of INTM foundational courses, students are equipped to embrace the changing demands and innovations of the health care landscape.